 The round-cut diamond is exactly what it sounds like: a round diamond.
-Each one is cut to have 58 facets, which makes it very sparkly and hard to miss.
+Each circular stone is cut to have 58 facets, which makes it exceptionally sparkly and hard to miss.
 It’s a classic shape that will always catch the light.

 Pros and Cons of Round-Cut Diamonds

 Aside from the fact that their popularity makes them easy to find, round-cut diamonds have a lot of other benefits.
 “Round diamonds are one of the most brilliant shapes and have great sparkle,” says Landau.
-When you get a round diamond, you know it’s going to be glittering all the time.
+When you get a round diamond, you can ensure that it’s going to be glittering all the time.

 That’s not all, though: “They tend to mask color better than other shapes,” says Landau.
 “You can have more flexibility than other shapes.”
 With the right clarity levels, round diamonds will look bright and white.
 “They are great at camouflaging inclusions as well because of how sparkly they are,” adds Landau.
 They’re also super versatile: Round-cut diamonds look good in any setting and in any style ring.

 It’s hard to find anything negative about a round-cut diamond, but there is one big downside: they’re pricey.
 “They are the most expensive diamond,” says Khalife.
 Between the demand for round diamonds and the way they never go out of style, this cut will cost you.
 Khalife also points out that round diamonds can sometimes look smaller than other cuts.
-If you’re on any sort of budget, this means you need to decide what’s more important to you: the carat size or the clarity and color.
+Like many of us, if you’re on any sort of budget, this means you need to decide what’s more important to you: the carat size or the clarity and color.

 What to Look for in a Round-Cut Diamond